-In this post, we’ll run though the options and cost of the elements that make up your investment in a hardwood conservatory or orangery extension.
+In this post, we’ll run though the options and cost of the elements that make up your investment in a hardwood luxury conservatory or orangery extension.
 Whilst it is important to understand how to budget for your extension or garden room, it is as important to plan for and maximise the increase in value of your home.

 It is also vital that you plan the additional living space correctly as often your glass extension will become a focal point for your family and the ‘hub’ of your home, the space where you’ll spend most of the time.
 And most importantly ensuring that the new extension adds that real ‘wow’ factor to your home.

 When we are asked ‘What does a hardwood conservatory cost?’ our answer depends on several factors that can be grouped into 4 main areas of work/specialism,